HTTP-RPC/Kilo/README.md

         <url-pattern>/math/*</url-pattern>
     </servlet-mapping>

-A new service instance is created and initialized for each request.
-The servlet then converts the request parameters to the argument types expected by the named method, invokes the method, and writes the return value to the response stream as JSON.
+A new service instance is created and initialized for each request. `RequestDispatcherServlet` converts the request parameters to the argument types expected by the named method, invokes the method, and writes the return value to the response stream as JSON.

 The servlet returns an HTTP 200 status code on successful method completion.
 If any exception is thrown, HTTP 500 is returned.

 Servlet security is provided by the underlying servlet container.
 See the Java EE documentation for more information.

-## Result Class
+## BeanAdapter Class
-Although service methods can return instances of `Map` directly, it is often preferable to work with more strongly-typed data structures in code.
-The `Result` class provides an abstract base class for custom result types.
-It implements the `Map` interface and exposes any Bean properties defined by a subclass as entries in the map, allowing custom types to be serialized to JSON.
+The `BeanAdapter` class allows the contents of a Java Bean object to be returned from a service method.
+This class implements the `Map` interface and exposes any Bean properties defined by the object as entries in the map, allowing custom types to be serialized to JSON.

 For example, the following class might be used to represent some simple statistical information about a set of values: